 When the wire will not strip the most likely cause is that the wire is slipping in the belts during the strip motion.
-The second problem that may happen is getting the message "Servo NIP strip" during the strip motion.
 Below is a list of items that can affect the machines ability to pull the slug.

 Software adjustments for normal strip mode.